braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 If you want to update a Content Block for a single message or make a copy to use in other messages, you can copy the HTML from the original message to your new one, or edit the original Content Block (it must have been used in a message already) and save it.
 You will get a prompt that allows you to save it as a new Content Block.

-After making edits to a Content Block, you can then select **Save as Draft**, or launch the updated Content Block by clicking **Launch Content Block**.
+After making edits to a Content Block, you can then select **Save as Draft**, or save and launch the updated Content Block by clicking **Launch Content Block**.

 ![][2]